hanhanwu/Hanhan_Data_Science_Practice/sequencial_analysis/learning_notes.md

   * Interpolation
     * "Interpolation is a method of determining the values of missing data points based on geometric constraints regarding how we want the overall data to behave.
 For example, a linear interpolation constrains the missing data to a linear fit consistent with known neighboring points."
 Such as LOWESS smoothing method.
       * Linear interpolation accounts for the trend, it works better than moving average in some cases when imputing the missing data based on the trend makes more sense.
+#### Anomaly Detection in Time Series
+* [Twitter's AnomalyDetection][51]
+  * It's an R package, can be used in both time series data or a vector of numerical data without the timestamp
+  * "The underlying algorithm – referred to as Seasonal Hybrid ESD (S-H-ESD) builds upon the Generalized ESD test for detecting anomalies.
+Note that S-H-ESD can be used to detect both global as well as local anomalies."
 #### Downsampling & Upsampling
 * Upsampling and downsampling are trying to increasing or decreasing the timestamp frequency, respectively.
 * For upsampling, you are just adding more timestamps, not more info